bendoesai/bendoesai/README.md

 - 👋 Hi, I’m Ben
 - 👀 Currently Obsessed with AI
 - 🌱 Studying Electrical Engineering at RIT
-- 💞️ Currently looking for Co-ops in AI Research and AI Ethics.
+- 💞️ Currently looking for Co-ops in AI and AI Ethics.
 Also open to research opportunities!
 - Monokai is my favorite color scheme.
 What's yours?

 <!---